 The packaging structures, designed by Pearlfisher, are an eclectic mix of beautiful and sustainable hand-crafted jars and wooden lids.
 Each structure is one of a kind, creating shelf standout and making them sought-after collectible pieces.
 This unique packaging is sourced from People of the Sun, an African charity that helps artisans who make products by hand preserve their cultural heritage and lift themselves out of poverty through trade.

-In this interview, we sit down and talk to Haydn Deane, Co-founder & Creative Director of Ennis Perry Creative about the Brightwood Project and how Sustainability plays a role in the design.
+In this interview, we sit down and talk to Karen Welman, Co-founder of Pearlfisher about The Library of Leaves Project and what role sustainability plays in their design process.

 What is the role sustainability plays in your design process?

-What were some of the challenges this adds?
+What are some of the challenges this adds?

 How did you arrive at the final design?

 One of our latest projects, Library Leaves, is a new socially responsible premium tea brand from The Library – London’s hottest boutique gym.
 The key to this project was understanding how The Library brand, which is revered